Daycare Grants: A Guide to Funding Your Childcare Program

 Reapply

-When applying for grants, don’t be discouraged if you get denied.
+When applying for grants, do not be discouraged if you get denied.
 Your next step is to try again.
 Find out what your application is missing and figure out how you can improve it.
-This will set you up to create a better proposal each time you apply.
+This sets you up to create a stronger proposal each time you apply.

 How to find state-specific daycare grants